rayes0/blog/content/about.md

 The posts of the site are written in Emacs and compiled from [Org mode](https://orgmode.org/) &rarr; Markdown using [ox-hugo](https://ox-hugo.scripter.co/), then from Markdown &rarr; HTML using [Hugo](https://gohugo.io/).
 You may question why I don't just write in Markdown and build the site with Hugo directly in one step, compared to generating Goldmark markdown first from Org mode, which seemingly adds an unnecessary layer.
 The reason is because Org mode has an incredibly vast and diverse feature set which is unparalleled compared to just writing in Markdown.
 Skim the [Table of Contents of the Org manual](https://orgmode.org/manual/) to get a general idea of the extensive possibilities.
 You will only really understand if you use Org mode for yourself, so I encourage you to try it if you haven't.

-You might also ask why I don't just generate HTML directly from Org mode markup.
-There are many static site generators that can do this, and also Org has its own built in HTML export.
+You might also ask why I don't just generate HTML directly from Org mode markup which many static site generators can do.
+In fact, you could build an entire site solely on Org's built in HTML export.
 However, I've yet to come across a static site generator with as powerful a templating system as Hugo.
 I know some find Hugo's templating drives them crazy, but I like it.
 Hugo even has very rudimentary support for Org files, though it is currently too limited to be properly used.

 The design of this site is based on a variety of sources.
 CSS libraries like [Tufte CSS](https://github.com/edwardtufte/tufte-css) and [LaTeX.css](https://github.com/vincentdoerig/latex-css) played a large role.
 Many elements (not only related to the design), were taken from the aforementioned [gwern.net](https://www.gwern.net/).
 The theme is written in HTML and SCSS only (no JS).
 This is mainly because this site is primarily text-based and I didn't want to focus too much on the theme.
 Plus a lot of privacy centric users have JS disabled most of the time anyway.
 The font used is [ET-Book](https://github.com/edwardtufte/et-book), a very nice bembo-style font used by the famous Edward Tufte.
 If your browser doesn't allow remote fonts, it will fall back to other common serif fonts before using your system generic one.

-{{<tex "\LaTeX" >}} rendering is done differently depending on whether JS is enabled or not.
-If JS is enabled, rendering is done (locally) with {{<tex "\KaTeX" >}}, otherwise it will fall back to static SVG images from [CodeCogs](https://latex.codecogs.com/eqneditor/editor.php), which isn't ideal because it creates extra external requests (a LOT of them), is much slower, and we lose responsiveness and the like, but it's better than just showing the unrendered raw LaTeX.
-Unfortunately, this comes with the drawback that it may duplicate every math formula on RSS readers and the like that have their own LaTeX rendering engines, and probably even more unfortunate, there seems to be no good way to solve all these problems simultaneously.
+{{<tex "\LaTeX">}} rendering is done without JS by using static SVG images created with `dvisvgm`.
+There are various advantages to this, including that I am not limited by the feature set supported by eg, MathJax or KaTeX.
+In particular, I can generate images using any TeX package installed on my system.
+The disadvantages are that we lose responsiveness, which shouldn't be too much of an issue.
+I used to use static SVG images from [CodeCogs](https://latex.codecogs.com/eqneditor/editor.php), which wasn't ideal because it created extra external requests (a LOT of them).

 Some possible features I would like to implement in the future, while still being usable without JS:

 -   Sidenotes instead of footnotes would make references and extra content easy to view.
 Maybe something like [this](https://danilafe.com/blog/sidenotes/).
--   Extended rendering capabilities, optionally with JS.
-Eg: music notation, graphs, etc. This will be determined largely by what I feel like writing in the future

 ## Post Metadata {#post-metadata}